Revision knee replacement

 Why would you need revision knee replacement surgery?

-Revision surgery is sometimes needed because the implant can cause instability, possibly due to being placed incorrectly.
+Revision knee replacement surgery is sometimes needed because the implant can cause instability, possibly due to being placed incorrectly.
 This can cause the patient to feel wobbly whilst walking.
 Revision surgery is also needed when the implant is worn down, over time, and surgery swaps out the old implant for a new one.
 Surgery will also be needed if existing implants become detached from the bone.

 What does revision knee replacement surgery involve?